 What are my payment options?

-You have several options to pay the amount owed.
+You have several options to pay the balance.

 - Pay now in full via check, direct deposit, or credit card.

-- Installment agreement directly with the IRS to pay over time.
+- Installment agreement (payment plan) directly with the IRS to pay off your back taxes with monthly payments.

 - Offer in compromise to pay less than the full amount when it would be impossible for you to pay in full now or in the future.